lukekorthals/language-localizer/README.md

 # Installation
 On macOS you need to install `wxPython` and `gevent` seperately.
 The remaining requirements will be installed when you install the language-localizer package.

-On Windows, simply using `pip install git+https://github.com/lukekorthals/language-localizer` may work but I still recommend simply running the following commands in full.
+On Windows, simply using `pip install git+https://github.com/lukekorthals/language-localizer` may work but I still recommend running the following commands in full.

 ```
 conda create -n language-localizer python=3.9